Shopery B2B SaaS

 The Challenge

-This project was a major transformation.
-Initially conceived as an eCommerce platform, the product had to pivot into a competitive player in the Enterprise Procurement space.
-This shift meant not only redefining its core functionality but also understanding a completely new industry with complex workflows, compliance requirements, and high expectations from corporate buyers and suppliers.
+This project represented a major transformation.
+Originally conceived as an eCommerce platform, Shopery had to pivot into the Enterprise Procurement space — a field with highly complex workflows, strict compliance requirements, and demanding corporate users on both the buyer and supplier sides.

 Objectives

-The goal was to position Shopery as a user-friendly, accessible alternative to SAP Ariba, a legacy software known for its rigidity and complexity, which often hinders the efficiency of procurement teams.
+Our goal was to position Shopery as a user-friendly, accessible alternative to SAP Ariba, a legacy procurement tool known for its rigidity and steep learning curve.

 Beyond improving usability, the product aimed to:

-• Reduce the time required to create procurement events, streamlining workflows.
+• Reduce the time required to create and manage procurement events.

-• Enhance cost savings by offering more competitive event models beyond traditional RFQs.
+• Offer more flexible and competitive event models beyond traditional RFQs.

 Process